 You’re probably right.
-That’s because your employer isn’t just withholding for federal income taxes.
-They’re also withholding for Social Security taxes, Medicare taxes, and (likely) state income taxes.
+That’s because your employer isn’t just withholding for federal income tax.
+They’re also withholding for Social Security tax, Medicare tax, and (likely) state income tax.

-Social Security taxes are calculated as 6.2% of your earnings, and Medicare taxes are calculated as 1.45% of your earnings.
+The Social Security tax is calculated as 6.2% of your earnings, and the Medicare tax is calculated as 1.45% of your earnings.
 Before you’ve even begun to pay your income taxes, 7.65% of your income has been withheld.

 Your refund is determined by comparing your total income tax to the amount that was withheld for federal income tax.
 Assuming that the amount withheld for federal income tax was greater than your income tax for the year, you will receive a refund for the difference.

 Over the course of the year, Nick’s employer withheld a total of $8,500 from his pay, of which $4,500 went toward federal income tax.
 His refund will be $153.75. ($4,500 minus $4,346.25)

 - Every year, your refund is calculated as the amount withheld for federal income tax, minus your total federal income tax for the year.

 - A large portion of the money being withheld from each of your paychecks does not actually go toward federal income tax.
 Instead, it goes to pay the Social Security tax, the Medicare tax, and possibly state income tax.